 At Malvern College Pre-School Hong Kong, young children develop and learn through both a structured and free play programme that focuses on inquiry, developmental and hands-on learning.
-Emphasis is placed on active, play-based learning with a balance of child-initiated and adult-led activities, which research has proven develops skills, knowledge, concepts and confidence that is not possible in a more formal classroom setting.
+Emphasis is placed on active, play-based learning with a balance of child-initiated and adult-led activities.
+Research has shown that this approach develops levels of skill, knowledge, conceptual thinking and confidence that are not possible in a more formal classroom setting.

-Teachers are carefully chosen so that each classroom will have native English speaking teachers and Mandarin speaking teachers, who will guide children with practising and consolidating their first language and then embrace the other.
+Teachers are carefully chosen so that each classroom will have native English-speaking teacher and Mandarin-speaking teacher, who will guide children with practising and consolidating their first language and then embracing the other.
 Mandarin Chinese language skills are delivered by native level speakers with Chinese teaching qualifications.
 When in the company of, or working with a teacher, then her native language must be spoken.
 Most children, in a matter of months, become extremely adept at seamlessly and effortlessly switching from one language to another.